Kay's Copy

 • We have ‘faith’ that a chair will be solid enough to hold us, so we sit down.

-• We have ‘faith’ that a bank will take care of our funds, so we open an account and deposit our hard-earned money, and that the balance in our account will reflect the difference between what we put in, and what we take out to pay our bills.
+• We have ‘faith’ that a bank will take care of our funds, so we open an account and deposit our hard-earned money, and trust that the balance in our account will reflect the difference between what we put in, and what we take out to pay our bills.

-• We cannot just SAY we trust these things—the app, the chair, the bank (etc.).
+We cannot just SAY we trust these things—the app, the chair, the bank (etc.).
 Action is required on our part to take a risk and DO something.
 Follow the directions, open the bank account, sit in the chair.

-So, ‘Faith’ is a ‘concept’ with which we are quite familiar.
-We just don’t call it FAITH.
-By faith we try (or test) an idea.
+So, ‘faith’ is a concept with which we are quite familiar.
+But the faith we all exercise in the physical realm to try (or test) ideas with our five senses seems 'comfortable'.
 If the idea holds true each time we test it, we come to BELIEVE, or TRUST in it.
 If NOT, we stop testing it and move on.
+But the first ‘try’ was an act of faith.

-• Who is Jesus?
+• Who is God?
+Who is Jesus?
+Are they for real???

 • Who are we?